Quickstart in Android Java

 }

-1. Next, create a new layout resource file under src/main/res/layout called content_main.xml.
+1. Next, find the newly created layout file under src/main/res/layout called activity_main_unity.xml.
 This adds the buttons to open the Unity activity and close the app.

 <?xml version="1.0" encoding="utf-8"?>